 Except with vehicles considered oversized, escort vehicles are generally not required if everything else is being done correctly.
 It can be an extra safety layer, however, and employed if it would help make the situation safer.

-Updated Jan.
-7 to correct spelling of a name and to add information about definitions of farm vehicles and when SMV signs are needed.
+*Update: Corrected spelling of a name and added information about definitions of farm vehicles and when SMV signs are needed.